Could Your Long-Term Care Premiums Be Hiding in Plain Sight?

 Among the investor groups that I speak to, there's one topic that seems to create more angst than any other.
-No, it's not the threat of a stock market correction, or what an interest-rate shock could mean for bonds, or inflation.
+No, it's not the threat of a stock market correction, or inflation.
 Rather, people tell me that they're worried about paying for long-term care and its possible implications for the rest of their plans.

 Given all of those concerns--and the inherent gloominess of long-term care in general--it's probably no wonder that many investors don't give long-term care expenses much more than an anxious thought or two (probably in the middle of the night).
 But my take is the current long-term care crisis--and no, I don't think that's hyperbole--is that it's time to get creative with the options for paying it.

-Last week I wrote about the role that health savings accounts can play in paying for long-term care; HSA owners can use their accounts to pay the premiums or to cover eventual costs out of pocket.
+One option is to use health savings accounts to pay for long-term care; HSA owners can use their accounts to pay the premiums or to cover eventual costs out of pocket.
 (There are pros and cons to either strategy.)

 There's another potential avenue, too, albeit a more complicated one.
 People with existing annuities or whole-life insurance policies can take advantage of what's called a 1035 exchange to swap into long-term care insurance--either a standalone long-term care insurance policy or a hybrid life-insurance/long-term care or annuity/long-term care product.
 Such an exchange allows the investor to obtain a product that better fits their current needs and it can also be incredibly tax-efficient, assuming it's carried out correctly.